Respect, companionship, and active labour support throughout the birthing process

 OUR FOCUS AREAS

 We strive to increase awareness and knowledge of quality maternal care in India.
-As an organization dedicated to the empowerment of women, we work towards educating expecting women about their basic human rights in childbirth, hoping to inspire change at a larger societal level, and urging people to question unethical practices.
+As an organisation dedicated to the empowerment of women, we work towards educating expecting women about their basic human rights in childbirth, hoping to inspire change at a larger societal level, and urging people to question unethical practices.

 As a part of the larger ecosystem of Nilekani Philanthropies, the inspiration for Aastrika comes from Janhavi's personal experience, under the mentorship of a reputed, socially minded family.